By Suzann D. Silverman, Editor-in-Chief

 The Story: The Jamestown 25 private investment fund joined Taconic Investment Partners and the New York State Common Retirement Fund as majority owner in early 2004.
-Jamestown and Taconic worked to complete a $68 million building-improvement plan designed to transform the Chelsea-located property into a Class A alternative to Midtown office space, with base-building renovations, an overhaul of the vertical transportation systems and other upgrades, as well as lease-up to 98 percent.
+Jamestown and Taconic worked to complete a $68 million building-improvement plan designed to transform the Chelsea-located property into a Class A alternative to Midtown office space, with base-building renovations, an overhaul of the vertical transportation systems and upgrades to the building lobbies, common corridors, power plants and delivery systems.
+The efforts brought lease-up to 98 percent, including WebMD, Nike, Deutsche Advertising, Lifetime TV and Armani A/X, among others.
 Net operating income increased by more than 70 percent, and the owners were able to sell the property ahead of schedule.
 When Google purchased the property for its headquarters, Jamestown realized a return that was more than double its initial equity investment.

 Judges Praised: The Google purchase gave the Chelsea/Meatpacking District meaning as an office market.
 The property was advantageous for a technology user, as a carrier hotel and entry point for telecommunications wiring into the market.
 Google paid full market value, a win for the sellers, yet competed with some of the largest real estate investors and “kind of pre-empted the process.”

 BEST SALE: SECOND PLACE